 If a runner does struggle with recovery, maintaining muscle mass, or pushing intensity during a race, creatine might be helpful, but for the average runner, creatine supplementation isn’t and shouldn’t be the first move.

 How to Supplement with Creatine

-If you would rather not, you can start with 3-5 g/day—your cellular creatine stores will just increase more gradually.
+If you would rather not do a loading phase, you can choose to start with 3-5 g/day—your cellular creatine stores will just increase more gradually.